Principles of Biotechnology & Genomics

 cDNA DNA sequence expressed as mRNA presumptive "gene"

-Sequences of ESTs with unknown functions from "non-model" species
+Sequence of EST with unknown function found in "non-model" species

 compared with genes of known function from "genome-enabled" species